Simulating active agents under confinement with Dissipative Particles (hydro)Dynamics: Introduction

 \section{Introduction}

-Active Matter is a branch of Physics that focuses on the study of intrinsically out of equilibrium systems due to energy being constantly supplied and dissipated by individual constituents.
+Active Matter is a branch of Physics that focuses on the study of intrinsically out-of-equilibrium systems due to energy being constantly supplied, converted into directed motion and dissipated by individual constituents.
 Active Matter is a field that has raised a lot of interest in the last decade, since it captures complex collective behaviours, often exclusively associated to living matter, and might enable a wide range of technological applications \cite{roadmap}.
 One of the paradigmatic systems of Active Matter consists of a suspension of active particles.
 Active particles can be living (such as bacteria) or synthetic (such as active colloids).
 Active colloids are micron-size particles which self-propel through a medium by converting energy extracted from their environment into directed motion \cite{ActColAranson,ActColZottl}, with potential medical and technological applications \cite{de2020self,guzman2022, ActColEbbens,hortelao2018,Li2016, QIAN2020113548,Palacci2013}.
 The collective behaviour of systems constituted by a large number of these particles is rich and complex as shown by a series of recent numerical \cite{bianco,isele2015self,eisenstecken2016conformational,winkler2020physics,michieletto2020non,locatelli2021activity,das2021coil} and experimental \cite{deblais2020rheology} works, and in many cases cannot be ascribed solely to the particles motion since hydrodynamics due to the surrounding solvent might need to be taken into account \cite{martin2019active}.
 This is the case for \textit{microswimmers} \cite{ElgetiWinklerGomper}, whose motion is an essential aspect of life.

-Microswimmers are usually ciliated microorganisms that achieve propulsion thanks to the movement of their cilia located on their outer surface: for this reason one can consider them as self-propelled microorganisms.
+Microswimmers are usually ciliated and/or flagellated microorganisms that achieve propulsion thanks to the movement of their cilia located on their outer surface: for this reason one can consider them as self-propelled microorganisms.

 In the last few years microswimmers have been intensively studied, being of interest in several interdisciplinary sciences.
-Examples of living microswimmers are {\it Escherichia coli} bacterium, {\it Paramecium} or sperm cells, or algae (such as {\it Chlamidomonas}.
+Examples of living microswimmers are {\it Escherichia coli} bacterium, {\it Paramecium} or sperm cells, or algae (such as {\it Chlamidomonas} or \textit{Volvox}).
 Whereas examples of synthetic microswimmers are Janus colloidal particles.